-What are the secrets to a good apology?
+The secrets to a good apology

 “Results indicated that relationships recovered significantly when offending partners used behaviors labeled as explicit acknowledgment, nonverbal assurance, and compensation.”